Fine-Grained Behavior and Lane Constraints Guided Trajectory Prediction Method: Experiments

 \subsubsection{Datasets}

-We validate the performance of our algorithm on two publicly available large datasets, nuScenes\cite{caesar2020nuscenes} and Argoverse \cite{chang2019argoverse}.
+We validate the performance of our algorithm on two publicly available large datasets, nuScenes \cite{caesar2020nuscenes} and Argoverse \cite{chang2019argoverse}.

 \textbf{Argoverse} motion forecasting dataset contains a variety of compelling scenarios extracted from 1,006 driving hours in Miami and Pittsburgh, totaling 333,441 five-second sequences.
 The prediction task involves forecasting the subsequent three-second trajectory of the target agent based on its own trajectory and those of neighboring agents in the initial two seconds.
-Trajectories are sampled at a rate of 10Hz.

 \textbf{nuScenes} is a dataset that features a wide array of complex lane scenes captured in urban environments in Boston and Singapore.
-It includes over 1000 driving scenarios, each lasting 20 seconds and sampled at a frequency of 2Hz.
-The dataset is primarily focused on the prediction task, where the goal is to forecast 5 trajectories for the upcoming 6 seconds based on observations from the preceding 2 seconds.
+It includes over 1000 driving scenarios, each lasting 20 seconds.
+The dataset is primarily focused on the prediction task, where the goal is to forecast trajectories for the upcoming 6 seconds based on observations from the preceding 2 seconds.